thufschmitt/tix-papers/typing/records.md

 records:

 - The *RFinite* rule handles the case of static records.
-  Their type is just defined as the union of all possible record types.

-- The *RInfinite* rule handles the case of dynamic maps.
+- The *IRInfinite* and *CRInfinite* rules handle the case of dynamic maps.
 In this case, we don't try to track all the elements of the record, we just give it the type we would assign e.g. to a `Map` in OCaml.

 #### Concatenation of records

-We consider two distinct merge operations `+` and `<>`.
-They differ in how they behave when a field may be defined on both sides.
 Saying that the field $x$ may be defined in the record type $t$ means that
 $t(x) \wedge \undefr \not\subtype \Empty$.